pratham16cse/cs725-2020-assign2/README.md

 |0.01 | 2 | 128 | 10 |

 #### What to submit in Part 1.B?
+1. Fill the table in `Results.csv` file given in this repository.
-Create a section `Part 1.B` in the `Report.pdf` and fill the above table in this section.
+2. Create a section `Part 1.B` in the `Report.pdf` and write your observations from the results in `Results.csv` file.

 ## Part 2 (10 points)
 In Part 2, you will evaluate your network's performance on test data given in `test.csv`.
 Submit your predictions on test data on [Kaggle competition](https://www.kaggle.com/c/cs725-autumn-2020-assignment-2/overview) in a `<roll_number>.csv` file in the following format: